sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Progress towards digital autonomy

+Change is a constant the department has to continuously take into account when acquiring and developing software based solutions to offer services to its citizens.

+As such, it must integrate flexibility and course correction as part of its non-functional requirements.
+It must become digitally autonomous in its decisions while leveraging all possible options devising its solutions.

 ### Implementing the Policy on Service and Digital

+Canada has established clear vision and designed it policies to nudge departments towards it.
+By adopting this strategy, ESDC is taking another step in realizing the vision outlined by the governement.

 ### Sharing and reuse benefits all

+Working in the open, including software development, helps ensure that the resources used in the development of solutions for Canadians are
+This approach also enables further collaboration across the multiple jurisdictions within the country and with private sector as well.

 ### Contribute to the knowledge society

+Work done in the open supports greater transparency and accountability, ensuring that citizens can trust the public service in doing due diligence.

+It helps contribute to the greater good by sharing knowledge and to ensure perenniality of investments done with our citizens money.

 ### Build a world class public service

+The rest of the world has realized the value of working in the open by default.
+Canada has a policy in line with the world's best approaches.

+By adopting this strategy, ESDC is taking a stand and moves towards a world class public service.

 ## 5. Governing Principles